CAREER: A Foundation Model for Labor Sequence Data: Data Preprocessing

 We were given access to a large dataset of resumes of American workers by \href{https://www.zippia.com}{Zippia}, a career planning company.
 This dataset coded each occupation into one of 1,073 O*NET 2010 Standard Occupational Classification (SOC) categories based on the provided job titles and descriptions in resumes.
 We dropped all examples with missing SOC codes.

 Each resume in the dataset we were given contained covariates that had been imputed based off other data in the resume.
 We considered three covariates: year, most recent educational degree, and location.
 Education degrees had been encoded into one of eight categories: high school diploma, associate, bachelors, masters, doctorate, certificate, license, and diploma.
 Location had been encoded into one of 50 states plus Puerto Rico, Washington D.C., and unknown, for when location could not be imputed.
 Some covariates also had missing entries.
 When an occupation's year was missing, we had to drop it from the dataset, because we could not position it in an individual's career.
 Whenever another covariate was missing, we replaced it with a special ``missing'' token.
+All personally identifiable information had been removed from the dataset.

 We transformed each resume in the dataset into a sequence of occupations.
 We included an entry for each year starting from the first year an individual worked to their last year.
 We included a special ``beginning of sequence'' token to indicate when each individual's sequence started.
 For each year between an individual's first and last year, we added the occupation they worked in during that year.
 If an individual worked in multiple occupations in a year, we took the one where the individual spent more time in that year; if they were both the same amount of time in the particular year, we broke ties by adding the occupation that had started earlier in the career.
-For years where the resume did not list any occupations, we added a ``no-observed-occupation'' token.
+For the experiments predicting future jobs directly on resumes, we added a ``no-observed-occupation'' token for years where the resume did not list any occupations (we dropped this token when pretraining).
 Each occupation was associated with the individual's most recent educational degree, which we treated as a dynamic covariate.
 The year an occupation took place was also considered a dynamic categorical covariate.
 We treated location as static.
 In total, this preprocessing left us with a dataset of 23.7 million resumes, and 245 million individual occupations.